 One of the most important people management skills is the ability to give useful, welcome feedback.
 You have to be straight with employees, and they want to hear feedback from their managers — but you don't have to be unnecessarily harsh.

 Unfortunately, there's a prevalent strain of thought that says the best way to give constructive feedback is by being “brutally honest,” but that can cause people to shut down rather than feel ready to improve.
-Instead, deliver criticism in a way that your employees feel your genuine interest in their work and well-being, so they feel supported and prepared to take next steps, not like they've been insulted.
+Instead, successful managers deliver criticism in a way that employees feel the genuine interest in their work and well-being — they feel supported and prepared to take next steps, not like they've been insulted.

 “Rude doesn’t equal honest, and empathetic doesn’t mean watered-down. [...]
 It’s possible, and more effective, to deliver that criticism respectfully and factually,” says Dave Feldman, VP of Product Design at Heap, an analytics automation company.
 If you find yourself wanting to criticize harshly when an employee makes a mistake or underperforms, take a step back before addressing the problem.
 Psychology Today recommends that immediately jumping to reprimand is more about making yourself feel better than it is helping others — that “honesty is often a veiled form of self-indulgence.”